guibou/PyF/Readme.md

 - However, if the interpolated name is not of a compatible type (or too polymorphic), you will get an awful error.

+## Output

+For now, the only generated output is a lazy `Text` from `Data.Text.Lazy`.
+I'm still wondering if a polymorphic solution is better than a monomorphic solution with different quasiquoters name.

-# Difference with the Python Syntax
+## Difference with the Python Syntax

-## Not supported
+### Not supported

 - Number `n` formatter is not supported
 - Alternative `#` forms for all floating point representations are not supported.
 Theses forms allow the result of the conversion to always contain a decimal-point character.